hovermind/py-sheet/set.md

 * unordered collection of items. items can be any types (mixed)
 * set itself is mutable but items must be immutable
 * mathematical set operations like union, intersection, symmetric difference etc can be performed
+* cannot access or change an element of set using indexing or slicing

 ## Creating set
 ```